Ultrasound scan

 • Sugar stimulation is a good way to promote movement in utero.
 Eating a bar of chocolate and/or having a fizzy drink about 20 minutes before your scan will give your baby a burst of hyperactivity!

-• We recommend having a full bladder when you come in for your 4D scan; if your baby's head is pointed downwards, he or she may decide to play hide-and-seek by burying it in your pelvic area.
+• We recommend having a full bladder when you come in for your 4D scan.
+If your baby's head is pointed downwards, he or she may decide to play hide-and-seek by burying it in your pelvic area.
 An inflated bladder helps to prevent this from happening, lifting your baby into a better position for the camera.

 • If you come in for your scan and your baby is feeling camera-shy, we will recommend that you take a brief walk to get things moving in there.